Skip to content

 v0.1.0

-The first release. ami re-fetches every URL in a seed and packs the results into WARC files and a columnar Parquet index.
+The first release. ami re-fetches every URL in a seed as fast as one machine sustains, then packs the results into a compact Parquet store (or classic WARC) with a columnar index.

-• ami crawl <seed> reads a seed (a list of URLs), re-fetches every one concurrently, and writes gzipped WARC files plus a captures.parquet index under --out.
+• ami crawl <seed> reads a seed (a list of URLs), re-fetches every one concurrently, and writes the captures plus an index under --out.

-• ami inspect summarises a capture index and samples its rows with no Parquet tool installed.
+• ami inspect summarises a capture index and samples its rows with no Parquet tool installed, over a single file or a directory of rotated ones.

 • Sharded runs. --shard/--shards partition a seed deterministically across machines, so each process fetches a disjoint slice.